 On-the-Land Travel Program

 Our On-the-Land Travel Program (OTLTP) aims to provide an opportunity for beneficiaries of the Ni Hadi Xa Agreement (members of Deninu Kué First Nation, Łutsel K’é Dene First Nation, Yellowknives Dene First Nation, North Slave Métis Alliance, Northwest Territory Métis Nation, and Tłı̨chǫ Government) to work with our Traditional Knowledge Monitors and engage in research and monitoring in an on-the-land setting and strengthen and maintain cultural knowledge of the land, water, wildlife, plants and resources near the mine site.

 Participants will travel by aircraft to the Ni Hadi Xa Monitoring Cabin that is located on the shores of Fletcher Lake.
 Participants will have the opportunity to engage in on-the-land activities such as traditional knowledge gathering, western science data collection and cultural activities such as berry picking.
 Participants will be required to complete a short questionnaire during their time at the cabin which will serve as a record of observations that will act as a monitoring tool over the duration of the mine’s active operations and beyond.

 The Ni Hadi Xa On-the-Land Travel Program will provide financial support to each of the six Indigenous Parties to cover expenses for successful applicants to participate in the program.

-- Ni Hadi Xa can support up to two (2) group visits per year
+- Ni Hadi Xa can support up to six (6) group visits this year

 - Maximum group size per visit is six (6) individuals (based on seats available in the aircraft)

 - Maximum length of stay is five (5) nights, six (6) days.